- the philosophy that all humans have equal worth.

 Assessing the needs of pastoral care, he recommended the establishment of a Northeast Georgia Medical Center Clergy Staff his first year.
 After much discussion, planning, and meetings with Administrative and Medical Staff, a Clergy Fellowship was created on September 25, 1984.

 In the late 1970’s, Northeast Georgia Medical Center and community clergy felt a need to provide a more formalized program of pastoral care at the hospital.
 In 1979, a Volunteer Chaplain Program was developed.
 This was a program made up of local ministers who would be willing to be on-call for hospital.

 The purposes of the organization are summarized as follows:

-Chaplain Wayne Nelson and the Clergy Staff Executive Board worked to develop an expanded Volunteer Chaplain Program.
-This program is a vital part of the Clergy Staff organization.
+Chaplain Wayne Nelson and the Clergy Fellowship Executive Board worked to develop an expanded Volunteer Chaplain Program.
+This program is a vital part of the Clergy Fellowship organization.

 Chaplain Wayne Nelson retired from the hospital in January of 1998.
-Chaplain Jeff Thompson was hired that same month to continue the pastoral care ministry of Northeast Georgia Health System, Inc.
+Chaplain Jeff Thompson began his ministry at the Medical Center that same month to continue the pastoral care ministry of Northeast Georgia Health System, Inc.